Facebook Challenges: Social Media Fundraising for Nonprofits

 How to Start a Facebook Challenge

-Now that you know the basics of a Facebook Challenge, let’s review the steps to get started:
+Now that you know the basics of a Facebook Challenge, let’s review the steps to get started with this fundraising tool:

 1. Plan your Facebook Challenge.